Filter by Category

 Computer and Technology

-Basic iPad, iPhone
+Tue17 Basic iPhone Workshop

 with Richard Sunshine, Ph.D.

-Computer Help Desk
+Tue25 Forever Connected Computer Help Desk

 with Cindy Nikolai, Ph.D.

 Do you have a computer question?
 Can’t figure out how to get to your emails.
 Confused by the cloud.
 Want to learn more about the App Store?
 Bring your computer questions to open office hours, and I will try to answer them.
 Bring any questions related to computers, cell phones, or even iPads.
 Mac or Windows, iOS or Android, no matter how big or small - all questions are welcome.
-Co-instructor: John Chapleau.
 This is a drop-in service.
 No FLI tuition is required.

-iPad Photo Editing Workshop
+Wed23 iPad Photo Editing Workshop

 with Richard Sunshine, Ph.D.